 The Health Information Management (Medical Records) Department of Memorial Hospital is open Monday through Friday, 8:00 a.m. to 5:00 p.m.

 We believe strongly in maintaining patient confidentiality.
 Patient access to their medical records is an important right and we will attempt to provide that access in a timely and efficient manner.
 However, there are some rules and guidelines which we are required by law to follow in order to ensure our patients’ most private information is held in strict confidence.
+All requests for medical records must be submitted via U.S. mail to:

 The release of records from Memorial Hospital directly to another healthcare provider does not require written authorization.
 Please provide the name, address and/or fax number of the hospital, clinic, or physician where the records are to be sent and we will be happy to send them for you.